 1. Now is the “perfect” time

 Life has a way of getting away on us.
 Babies.
 Job stress.
 Trips with our significant other.
 Financial challenges.
+Traveling with Mom can get sidelined.
 Somewhere in there, we just have to say, “I’m going to go now.”

 One thing I’ve learned as life just keeps on rolling, is that our parents actually get older.
 I know it’s a crazy thought, but I think somewhere in my brain I imagined my mom just living forever.
 And being healthy forever.